sageteamorg/django-sage-invoice/CODE_OF_CONDUCT.md

 ### 7. Update version for build and publish
 ```
-chore(version): update version to 2.1.0 for build and publish
+build(version): update version to 2.1.0 for build and publish

 - Incremented version number to 2.1.0
 - Updated package.json with the new version